 The Tentatively-Selected Plan (oyster reef construction) involves use of dredged material from maintenance dredging of Old House Channel to restore habitat by building submerged sand islands to be topped with cultch for oyster reef restoration.
 Containment of sand for the submerged islands would be accomplished using stone.
-Based on the cost effectiveness/incremental cost analysis of these options, the best-buyplan would be a complex of four stone containment structures, each enclosing a 5.07-acre reef.
+Based on the cost effectiveness/incremental cost analysis of these options, the best-buy plan would be a complex of four stone containment structures, each enclosing a 5.07-acre reef.
 However, the best-buy plan has an estimated cost of \$8,393,000 and would exceed the federal costshare limit of the Section 204 authority of \$5,000,000.
 The Tentatively-Selected Plan (TSP) is therefore the most cost-effective alternative with a federal cost within the cost-share limit.
 The TSP is composed of three stone containment structures, each enclosing a 5.07-acre reef.
-The Total Project Cost for implementation of the TSP would be \$7,217,000.
-The Federal cost-share is \$4,850,000 (includes 100% of feasibility costs).
-The non-Federal cost of the TSP would be \$2,367,000, which is 35% of the total Design & Implementation phase costs.
+The Total Project Cost for implementation of the TSP would be \$7,217,000 including the fully Federally funded feasibility costs of \$453,000.
+For cost sharing purposes, the total design and implementation phase costs are estimated at \$6,763,000, the same amount shown in the draft PPA (annex 12 of this package).
+Resultant Federal and non-Federal cost shares are \$4,396,000 (65%) and \$2,367,000 (35%), respectively.
 The period of analysis used to compute costs is 50 years with a FY12 federal interest rate of 4.0%.
 This Tentatively-Selected plan would provide restoration benefits of 32.3 average annual habitat units (AAHU) at an average annual cost of \$329,429, which results in an average annual cost per AAHU of \$10,199.
 The non-Federal sponsor fully supports the Tentatively-Selected Plan.